 - night-time fears

-The skills and exercises I use for treating anxiety are evidence-based and are tailored and adapted specifically to fit each person's unique needs.
-My training and techniques are grounded in recent discoveries in the field of neuroscience; and I regularly attend additional trainings in order to keep up to date with the latest relevant scientific discoveries and methods.
+The skills and exercises I use for treating anxiety are tailored and adapted specifically to fit each person's unique needs.
+My training and techniques are grounded in recent discoveries in the field of neuroscience.
+I regularly attend additional trainings in order to keep up to date with the latest relevant scientific discoveries and methods.
 I'm undertaking extended training in AEDP (Accelerated Experiential Dynamic Psychotherapy) and I integrate this modality into my work with my clients.
 AEDP is a type of talk therapy which involves helping you with your emotions.
 You can read about it here: https://emmacameron.com/aedp/what-is-aedp/

 I have specific understanding of the needs, strengths and vulnerabilities of the HSP (Highly Sensitive Person).

 What is Integrative Arts Psychotherapy?